oceangiri23/RESTAPI/README.md

-# Simple REST API using Node.js and MongoDB
+# Simple REST API using Node.js and POSTMAN

-This is a simple README file that provides instructions on setting up and using a REST API using Node.js as the backend server and Postman as the tool for testing and interacting with the API.
+This is a simple README file that provides information about  a REST API using Node.js as the backend server and Postman as the tool for testing and interacting with the API.

 #  Prerequisites